The fight ended draw: Understandable frustrations were met by good answers.

 Municipalities find it extremely resource-intensive to comply with the GDPR requirement that they - or expensive auditors on their behalf - must supervise their data processors.
 For each municipality, there are several hundred agreements.
 In addition, many municipalities have to carry out exactly the same control with the same data processor, which does not increase data security.

-The Danish Data Protection Agency's answer seems to be straightforward:
+The answer from Datatilsynet seems to be right for:

-When processing personal data, and especially when disclosing it to others, including data processors, a responsibility is included, e.g. to oversee its data processors.
-This is a specific requirement under the Regulation.
-To facilitate this work, the Danish Data Protection Agency has issued a guide specifically related to supervision of data processors.
-It appears, among other things, of the supervision guidance that the data controller can advantageously organize his supervision on the basis of the risk assessment carried out by the data controller.
-Therefore, how often and how to supervise data processors can vary according to the risk of citizens' rights and freedoms.
-In this context, the Data Inspectorate also welcomes any cooperation between the authorities.
+When you process personal data, and especially when these are passed on to others, including data processors, a responsibility is included, e.g. to supervise its data processors.
+This is a specific requirement according to the regulation.
+To facilitate this work has Datatilsynet has published guidance specifically related to supervision of data processors.
+It appears, among other things, of the supervision's guidance, that the data controller can advantageously organize its supervision on the basis of the risk assessment that the data controller has carried out.
+How often and how data processors must be supervised can therefore vary according to the risk to citizens' rights and freedoms.
+Also in this context applauds Datatilsynet possible cooperation between the authorities.

 If the municipalities just want more time for the hot tasks, you have to call for pooling the cold.
 Then it is also easier to point out that the bill should be passed on to the state, since the expense of the cold is not exactly defined by the level of service and local decisions, but by legislation that comes from a long way.
 But we may now be too optimistic here.
 Centralizing IT is usually not that easy even.